jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.Int32AlgorithmsExtensions.PopCount(thisint).md

 ### Remarks

-This is an alias for [CountBitsSet(this int)](Jcd.BitManipulation.Algorithms.Int32AlgorithmsExtensions.CountBitsSet(thisint).md 'Jcd.BitManipulation.Algorithms.Int32AlgorithmsExtensions.CountBitsSet(this int)').
+This is an alias for[CountBitsSet(this int)](Jcd.BitManipulation.Algorithms.Int32AlgorithmsExtensions.CountBitsSet(thisint).md 'Jcd.BitManipulation.Algorithms.Int32AlgorithmsExtensions.CountBitsSet(this int)').